-This Sunday tens of thousands of people will take part in the largest half marathon in the world.
-Now in its 36th year, the Great North Run kicks off in Newcastle and ends on the seafront at South Shields, taking in a number of historical landmarks along the way.
+Every year, tens of thousands of people take part in the Great North Run.
+Running through Newcastle and ending on the seafront at South Shields, runners take in a number of historical landmarks along the way.

 Starting on Claremont Road, the Great North Run takes in Exhibition Park, which got its name from a history of showcasing local industry.